29.09.2023

 The importance of whales in climate change

-Escaping the shark – A game with neurodiverse roots
+Escaping the Shark – A game with neurodiverse roots

 Patrícia Piedade worked with neurodivergent and neurotypical students and used a commercial robot (Ozobot Evo) to create a board game about sustainability and oceans.
 The game development was mainly driven by the students’ preferences, including the topics and game mechanics.
-The game includes augmented reality feature and will be available for visitors to play.
+The game includes augmented reality and will be available for visitors to play.

 BreastPlus – Augmented Reality at the Service of Breast Reconstruction